 Mimicking this movement with good form and progressively heavier weights will make climbing so much easier.

-As women, we have a larger cue angle than men so making sure your knee isn’t rolling inward while stepping up is crucial to develop strength and not get injured.
-Watch this video of a step up to make sure you execute correctly.
+As women, we have a larger Q angle than men so making sure your knee isn’t rolling inward while stepping up is crucial to develop strength and not get injured.

-Everything might hurt at the end of a strenuous hike, but there are a few key muscles that we want to nurture so that you hurt less and those are the chest, hip flexors, and calves.
+Everything might hurt at the end of a strenuous hike.
+You can nurture a few key muscles so that you hurt less.
+Those muscles are the chest, hip flexors, and calves.

 I’m a huge fan of doing a Yin Yoga once a week to get deep into the fascia and help my muscles recover better.
 On the other days I do these three stretches to improve my mobility and feel better.

 Here are 3 stretches to help your body feel better after a strenuous hike.